ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : Short name for the value a JSONPath expression is applied to.

 Node:
-: The pair of a value along with its location within the argument.
+: The pair of a value along with its location within the argument except for member names which do not have nodes.
+(Members are not values and so do not have nodes.)

 Root Node:
 : The unique node whose value is the entire argument.